International / Foundation

 The International Committee is the Club’s link to the worldwide opportunity of service that Rotary offers.
 The organisation is found in more than 200 countries worldwide.
 It is therefore in the unique position of being able to reach people in need all over the planet, from running life-changing projects in developing countries to making an immediate response to disaster hit regions.

-Perhaps the most significant single project that Rotary has led has been Polio Plus.
-Initiated in 1985, it has the objective of making the world polio free by immunising every child.
-With over 99% of the world now free of Polio it is on the verge of achieving that – but, until the 100% figure is reached, the campaign will go on.
+Perhaps the most significant single project that Rotary has led has been End Polio Now which aims to tackle Polio.
+Polio or poliomyelitis is a paralyzing and potentially deadly infectious disease that affects young people but most commonly affects children under the age of 5.
+Initiated in 1985, Polio Plus, now know as End Polio Now, has the objective of making the world polio free by immunising every child.
+With over 99% of the world now free of Polio it is on the verge of achieving that, – but polio still currently remains endemic in 3 countries, Afghanistan, Nigeria and Pakistan, so, until the 100% figure is reached, the campaign will go on.

 To put this campaign into context it is worth tracing Rotary’s association with polio eradication.
 It started in 1985 when the “PolioPlus” campaign was launched with an initial pledge by Rotary of US$120 million.
 By 1988 Rotarians had raised US$247 million more than double the fundraising goal.
 Inspired in part by Rotary’s initiative, the World Health Assembly passed a resolution to eradicate polio, paving the way for the formation of the Global Polio Eradication Initiative.

-Challenges The polio cases represented by the remaining one percent are the most difficult to prevent, due to factors including geographical isolation, poor public infrastructure, armed conflict and cultural barriers.
-Until polio is eradicated, all countries remain at risk of outbreaks.
+The polio cases represented by the remaining one percent are the most difficult to prevent, due to factors including geographical isolation, poor public infrastructure, armed conflict and cultural barriers.
+Until polio is eradicated, all countries around the world remain at risk of outbreaks.

-Ensuring Success Every dollar Rotary commits to polio eradication will be matched two-to-one by the Bill & Melinda Gates Foundation up to $35 million a year through 2018.
+Every dollar Rotary commits to polio eradication will be matched two-to-one by the Bill & Melinda Gates Foundation.
 These funds help to provide much-needed operational support, medical personnel, laboratory equipment, and educational materials for health workers and parents.
 Governments, corporations and private individuals all play a crucial role in funding.

 The Rotary Club of Sheffield Vulcan meets at 18:30 on Tuesday Evenings